department-of-veterans-affairs/vets-website/_disability/5-exposure-specific-environmental-hazards.md

 ### How it works

 You should submit any additional information (such as [Burn Pit Registry]( https://veteran.mobilehealth.va.gov/AHBurnPitRegistry/) regarding proof of exposure when filing your claim.

-This exposure may include

-- Large burn pits throughout Iraq, Afghanistan, and Djibouti in the Horn of Africa
-- Particulate matter in Iraq and Afghanistan
-- A large sulfur fire at Mishraq State Sulfur Mine near Mosul, Iraq
-- Hexavalent chromium exposure at the Qarmat Ali Water Treatment Plant at Basra, Iraq
-- Contaminated drinking water at Camp Lejeune, North Carolina, between 1953 and 1987 (See our Camp Lejeune page for more information)
-- Pollutants from a waste incinerator near the Naval Air Facility at Atsugi, Japan

 </div>
 </div>